android/platform_external_protobuf/java/README.txt

 java_package:
   The allows setting/overriding the java_package option
-  and associates allows a package name for a file to be specified on the command line.
-Overriding any "option java_package xxxx" in the file.
+  and allows a package name for a file to be specified on the command line, overriding any
+  "option java_package xxxx" in the file.
 The default if not present is to use the value from the package statment or "option java_package xxxx" in the file.